VictorTeoh/SystemsProj-N/README.md

 ### util.c
 - Handles line parsing
 - Handles command execution, including piping and redirection
-- Utility functions
+- Contains utility functions

 	```
 	/*======== void strstrip( char * ) ==========
 	Inputs:  char *s
 	Returns: none

-	Removes leading and trailing whitespace on the string line.
+	Removes leading and trailing whitespace in the string line.
 	Terminating '\0' is inserted at a new location if necessary.
 	====================*/